databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploy/02-production/10-metasrv-deploy.md

   </TabItem>
 </Tabs>

 2. For each query node, you also need to configure the object storage and admin users in the file [databend-query.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-query.toml).
-For detailed instructions, see [Deploying a Query Node](../01-non-production/01-deploying-databend.md#deploying-a-query-node).
+For detailed instructions, see [here](../01-non-production/01-deploying-databend.md#deploying-a-query-node).

 3. Run the following script on each query node to start them: